Robert Lawson (author): Early life

-Born in New York City, Lawson spent his early life in Montclair, New Jersey.
-Following high school, he studied art for three years under illustrator Howard Giles (an advocate of dynamic symmetry as conceived by Jay Hambidge) at the New York School of Fine and Applied Art (now Parsons School of Design), marrying fellow artist and illustrator Marie Abrams in 1922.
+Robert Lawson was born on October 4, 1892, in New York City.
+He was raised in Montclair, New Jersey, where he developed an early interest in art while in high school.
+He went on to study art at the New York School of Fine Arts (now Parsons School of Design) from 1911 to 1914.
+There he received instruction by illustrator Howard Giles (an advocate of dynamic symmetry as conceived by Jay Hambidge.

 His career as an illustrator began in 1914, when his illustration for a poem about the invasion of Belgium was published in Harper's Weekly.
 He went on to publish in other magazines, including the Ladies Home Journal, Everybody's Magazine, Century Magazine, Vogue, and Designer.